orbbec/ros_astra_camera/README.md

 - **Set the parameter `device_num` to the number of cameras**

-- Go to the `ros_astra_camera/launch/multi_xxx.launch`   and change the serial number.
-Currently, different cameras can only be distinguished by the serial number,
+- Next, go to ros_astra_camera/launch/multi_xxx.launch and change the serial number.
+Currently, the different cameras can only be distinguished by the serial number.

 ```
   <launch>